Completely open to all SE to S winds but otherwise gives good shelter.

-The anchorage in Schoolhouse Bay (the western-most part of Resolution Bay) can be very gusty in bad SW to N winds and is open to other wind directions.
+The anchorage in Schoolhouse Bay (in the northern arm of Resolution Bay) can be very gusty in bad SW and N winds and is open to other wind directions.

 There is a Department of Conservation (DOC) campsite found here that can only be accessed by boat